-Substantial Improvement: Any reconstruction, addition, or other improvement of a structure which the cost equals or exceeds 50 percent of the fair market value of the structure before the "start of construction" of the improvement.
+Substantial Improvement: Any reconstruction, rehabilitation, addition, or other improvement of a structure which the cost equals or exceeds 50 percent of the fair market value of the structure before the "start of construction" of the improvement.
 This term includes structures which have incurred "substantial damage," regardless of the actual repair work performed.
 The term does not, however, include either: (1) any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions, or (2) any alteration of a "historic structure," provided that the alteration will not preclude the structure's continued designation as a "historic structure"(44 CFR 59.1).
-Developments must be designed principally for residential use and located in the 100 - year floodplain (or 1 percent annual chance floodplain) for the substantial damage and improvement tests to apply as directed in FRN Vol. 83, No. 28.

-Uniform Relocation Assistance and Real Property Acquisitions Policies Act of 1970, as amended

-(Title 49 CFR Part 24) (42 U.S.C.
+Uniform Relocation Assistance and Real Property Acquisitions Policies Act of 1970, as amended (Title 49 CFR Part 24) (42 U.S.C.
 4601 et seq.)
 (URA): Applies to all acquisitions of real property or displacements of persons resulting from federal or federally assisted program or projects.
 URA's objective is to provide uniform, fair, and equitable treatment of persons whose real property is acquired or who are displaced in connection with federally funded projects.
-For the purposes of these guidelines, URA mostly applies to residential displacements in involuntary (49 CFR Subpart B) acquisition or activities that require the either temporary relocation or permanent displacement of the tenants.
+For the purposes of these guidelines, URA mostly applies to residential displacements in involuntary (49 CFR Subpart B) acquisition or multifamily damaged/occupied activities that require the either temporary relocation or permanent displacement of the tenants.
 A displaced person may be eligible to receive a rental assistance payment that is calculated to cover a period of 42 months, as waived by the FR.